Fantom-foundation/go-opera/docs/usage.rst

 So we have just seen what the ``datadir`` flag does.
-The ``listen`` flag corresponds to the NetAddr in the peers.json file; that is the endpoint that Babble uses to communicate with other Babble nodes.
+The ``listen`` flag corresponds to the NetAddr in the peers.json file; that is the endpoint that Lachesis uses to communicate with other Lachesis nodes.

-As we explained in the architecture section, each Babble node works in conjunction with an application for which it orders transactions.
-When Babble and the application are connected by a TCP interface, we specify two other
+As we explained in the architecture section, each Lachesis node works in conjunction with an application for which it orders transactions.
+When Lachesis and the application are connected by a TCP interface, we specify two other
 endpoints:

- - ``proxy-listen``  : where Babble listens for transactions from the App
+ - ``proxy-listen``  : where Lachesis listens for transactions from the App
- - ``client-connect`` : where the App listens for transactions from Babble
+ - ``client-connect`` : where the App listens for transactions from Lachesis

-We can also specify where Babble exposes its HTTP API providing information on the Hashgraph and Blockchain data store.
+We can also specify where Lachesis exposes its HTTP API providing information on the Poset and Blockchain data store.
 This is controlled by the optional ``service-listen`` flag.

-Finally, we can choose to run Babble with a database backend or only with an in-memory cache.
-With the ``store`` flag set, Babble will look for a database file in ``datadir``/babdger_db.
+Finally, we can choose to run Lachesis with a database backend or only with an in-memory cache.
+With the ``store`` flag set, Lachesis will look for a database file in ``datadir``/babdger_db.
 If the file exists, the node will load the database and bootstrap itself to a state consistent with the database and it will be able to proceed with the consensus algorithm from there.
 If the file does not exist yet, it will be created and the node will start from a clean state.

-Here is how the Docker demo starts Babble nodes together wth the Dummy
+Here is how the Docker demo starts Lachesis nodes together wth the Dummy
 application:

 ::

     for i in $(seq 1 $N)
     do
-        docker run -d --name=client$i --net=babblenet --ip=172.77.5.$(($N+$i)) -it mosaicnetworks/dummy:0.4.0 \
+        docker run -d --name=client$i --net=lachesisnet --ip=172.77.5.$(($N+$i)) -it mosaicnetworks/dummy:0.4.0 \
         --name="client $i" \
         --client-listen="172.77.5.$(($N+$i)):1339" \
         --proxy-connect="172.77.5.$i:1338" \